carlcs/craft-elementstats/readme.md

 To configure the plugin you need to create a file named elementstats.php in the craft/config/ folder.
 This is where you configure the stats available in your widgets.

 Place all of your stats configurations in a nested array with the key `stats`.
-The configurations themselves have to be arrays with an array key which will be used to identify the stat.
-Within that array you can use the following stats config settings:
+The configurations themselves have to be arrays with an unique array key which will be used to identify the stat.
+Within that array you can use the following stat config settings:

 - **`name`** – What the stat will be called in the widget.
 - **`link`** – Where the link in your widget will lead.
 The setting expects a Control Panel URI.